-- Science prerequisite courses must be taken within the last 5 years.
+- Science prerequisite courses must be taken within the last 5 years (as detailed above).

-- Two letters of recommendations - One from an academic source and one from a professional source.
+F. Two letters of recommendation - One from an academic source and one from a professional source.

-- Current Basic Life Support (BLS) for Heath Care Providers Certification: Only BLS certification from the American Heart Association is accepted and must be obtained prior to starting the ABSN program.
+I. Current Basic Life Support (BLS) for Health Care Providers Certification: Only BLS certification from the American Heart Association is accepted and must be obtained prior to starting the ABSN program.

-- Applicants who have attended a college or university outside of the United States must submit International transcripts or diplomas (if applicable) to one of the following approved evaluation services listed below:
+- All applicants who have attended a college or university outside of the United States must submit International transcripts or diplomas (if applicable) to one of the following approved evaluation services listed below:

 Submit a completed portfolio to the Chairperson, Office of Student Services at the address below: